-Thanks to the efforts of the National Association of Insurance Commissioners (NAIC), families who are left scrambling to find life insurance policy paperwork after the loss of a loved one now have an easier way to go about the process.
+Thanks to the efforts of the National Association of Insurance Commissioners (NAIC), families who are left scrambling to track down a lost life insurance policy after the death of a loved one now have an easier way to go about the process.

 Losing a life insurance policy is a common thing.
 After you’ve checked the closet, the dresser, the shoebox and the safe… where in the world could it be?